JemRF/RF-Documentation/pages/wifidocs/wifi32s-manual-update.md

 ### Install Firmware

-The last step is to install the firmware on the sensor via the COM port on your computer.\
+The last step is to install the firmware on the sensor via the COM port on your computer. \
-Type the command: **.\loader.ps1 COM6** as shown in Figure 6, (replacing **COM6** with the **COM** value on your PC).\ **Note that COM is case-sensitive**, so use uppercase when typing "**COM**".
+Type the command: **.\loader.ps1 COM6** as shown in Figure 6, (replacing **COM6** with the **COM** value on your PC).

+**Note that COM is case-sensitive**, so use uppercase when typing "**COM**".
 If there are no issues connecting to the device, you will see the loading process start as seen in the bottom half of Figure 6.

 <center>{% include image.html file="espressif6.jpg" alt="WiFi Sensor Update Available "%}
 Figure 6.</center>

-{% include note.html content="If you get an error like shown in Figure 6b, it means that Windows has blocked the application and it will need to be Unblocked.
-In Windows Explorer, in the C:\Espressif folder, right click on loader.ps1, select  **Properties** and check the Unblock box.
-Then repeat with right click on the Esptools.exe, select  **Properties** and check the Unblock box.
+{% include note.html content="If you get errors as seen in Figure 6b, it means that Windows has blocked the application and it will need to be Unblocked.
+In Windows Explorer, in the C:\Espressif folder, right click on loader.ps1, select  **Properties** and check the **Unblock** box.
+Then repeat with right click on the Esptools.exe, select  **Properties** and check the **Unblock** box.
 You can repeat the above step and the loader command should now work." %}
 <center>{% include image.html file="espressif6b.jpg" alt="File blocked "%}
 Figure 6b.</center>